 We have partnered with Chefs in Schools, a charity that strives to:

 ‘inspire change in school food by freely sharing our knowledge of what works well, both in kitchens and classrooms, to schools across the country… led by some of the UK’s foremost experts in food policy and education, and chefs who support our efforts.’

-	The catering team is led by our Chef Educator James Taylor who heads up menu design, training and teaching children through small projects and workshops across the school about growing and cooking food.
+The catering team is led by our brand new Chef Educator Clara Grace Paul who leads on menu design, training and teaching children through small projects and workshops across the school about growing and cooking food.

 Here a just a few examples of the standard of food that is coming out of the kitchen each day:

 We positively encourage all children to eat a school meal.
 Meals are all made from scratch in school with meat, fruit, vegetables, milk and eggs coming from a local organic farming collective, with food being produced within a 40 mile radius of school.
 A minimum of 30% of all food is organic.
 Two hot meal choices are provided daily (one always vegetarian) and accompanied by two vegetable choices, a wide range of salads, freshly baked bread, cut fruit and organic yogurts.
 Freshly cooked puddings are made on alternate days.
 For more information about school food standards and portion sizes, please click on the following links: School-Food-Standards-Guidance, Portion-Sizes-and Food-Tables

 Children are provided with healthy food that is nutritionally balanced, ensuring your child has the energy needed to fulfil the demands of a school day.
 In the same way, we expect packed lunches to be healthy without hidden sugar or salt.

 We understand the importance of being properly hydrated.
 Children are expected to bring in water bottles every day.

 We are a nut free school.
 Please inform the office if your child has an allergy and we will work with you to cater for them effectively.